sakura81/RADSeq_Tutorial/RADSeq_Pipeline_Tutorial_1.md

 ```{bash}
 squeue --me
 ```
-* You should see 'n' jobs running and the length of time it has been running for.
-Your files will be located in your '05_Alignments' folder.
-There will be a '.sam' and a '.bam' file for each sample.
+* You should see `n` jobs running and the length of time it has been running for.
+Your files will be located in your `05_Alignments` folder.
+There will be a `.sam` and a `.bam` file for each sample.
 *You should receive an email once your job starts as well as when it finishes.
 This will still take a lot of time (~10-12 hours)

 ### Proceed to RADSeq Tutorial #2 for refernce aligned SNP genotyping